-- Marketing managers: Learn which sources of traffic drive revenue and go deep into what keywords you’re ranking for to formulate a plan to improve your SEO strategy.
+- Marketing managers: Learn which sources of traffic are effective in driving revenue and go deep into what keywords you’re ranking for to formulate a plan to improve your SEO strategy.

 Setting up Google Analytics isn’t difficult, but there are a few steps involved, so set aside some time to work through the process without interruption.